pr0z4k/promptsmith-cli/README.md

 A better prompt
 ```

-AI models are becoming cheaper.
+AI models are becoming cheaper (sort of...).
 Human attention is not.

-Spending thirty seconds improving a prompt is usually cheaper than spending ten minutes negotiating with a poor response.
+Spending thirty seconds improving a prompt is usually cheaper than spending ten minutes runing adversary network mental frameworks with a poor response.

 ## PromptSmith is not